Jauler/shitty_cpu/readme.md

 This is called D-flip flop.

-Again wider register can be achieved by connecting "control" (clock, write enable) inputs together for multiple flip flops and data input for separate bits connecting to separate flip flops.
+Again wider register can be achieved by connecting "control" (clock, write enable) inputs together for multiple flip flops and data inputs for separate bits connecting to separate flip flops.

 ### ALU